-The past two years of Brexit negotiations have largely proved the late William Goldman’s adage that “nobody knows anything”.
-No one can tell you what Brexit will entail, very little has been finalised and there’s a real possibility that the UK will exit the EU without a formal agreement.
+The past three years of Brexit negotiations have largely proved William Goldman’s adage that “nobody knows anything”.
+No one can tell you what Brexit will entail and very little has been finalised.

-“Data protection if there’s no Brexit deal” outlines what will happen in that scenario, reflecting the reality that the free flow of personal data between the UK and the EU is vital to maintaining the relationships that are essential to the economy and security.
+“Data protection if there’s no Brexit deal” outlines what will happen if the UK leaves the EU without a formal agreement, reflecting the reality that the free flow of personal data between the UK and the EU is vital to maintaining the relationships that are essential to the economy and security.

 The ‘No Deal’ framework